Defending Rights in Turbulent Times

 At the same time, there are signals of renewed political will.
 The Paris Declaration of October 2025 marked a collective recommitment by 31 states to defend women’s and girls’ rights and feminist foreign policies.
 Turning such commitments into concrete progress will require sustained investment, stronger legal enforcement, coordinated regional action, and leadership at the highest levels of the multilateral system.

-This policy brief outlines a set of practical recommendations to advance a global gender equality renewal.
+Published on Human Rights Day, this policy brief outlines a set of practical recommendations to advance a global gender equality renewal.
 They aim to support governments, regional institutions and civil society in responding to the backlash with purpose, coherence and ambition.
 Their implementation is essential for rebuilding a rules-based order in which human rights, democracy and equality reinforce one another.

 Human Rights Compass Policy Brief of 26 June 2025, resulting from a convening of over 30 leading international human rights organisations and experts, which was held on 27 May 2025.